TradeNex-NeoShield-Bypass-Crack-Mod/NeoShield-Bypass-Crack-Mod-TradeNex/README.md

-Here’s a detailed and professional **README.md** for your GitHub repository:
+Here's the updated **README.md** with red circle emojis at the start of each feature and the original feature emojis moved to the end or in between:

 ---

-# 🚀 **Tradenex Version 2** – The Most Advanced Screen Capture & Bypass Extension! 🎉
+# 🚀 **Tradenex Version 2** – The Most Advanced Bypass Extension! 🎉

 Welcome to **Tradenex V2**, the ultimate browser extension for bypassing screen restrictions and enabling smooth, untraceable recording functionality.
-Designed by professionals for unparalleled performance, **Tradenex V2** is the **only extension that works seamlessly** and remains undetectable.
+Designed by professionals for unparalleled performance, **Tradenex V2** is the **only extension that works seamlessly and remains undetectable**.

 ---

 ## 🔥 **Why Choose Tradenex V2?**
 Tradenex V2 is packed with cutting-edge features to enhance your browsing and recording experience.
-Whether you're tackling screen recording limitations, clipboard restrictions, or fullscreen policies, this tool has you covered!
+Whether you're tackling clipboard restrictions or fullscreen policies, this tool has you covered!

 ### ✨ **Features**
-1. **Screen Capture Disabled**: Full-screen recording is blocked while tab/window recording is supported for enhanced privacy. 🎥❌
-2. **Tab/Window Recording**: Smooth, reliable, and focused recording functionality for specific tabs or windows. 🖥💻
+- 🔴 **Tab Switching and Restricting Screen Sharing**: Effortlessly switch between browser tabs while preventing screen sharing detection. 🖥
-3. **Copy/Paste Enabled**: Say goodbye to clipboard restrictions and enjoy seamless copying and pasting. 📋✂
+- 🔴 **Copy/Paste Enabled**: Say goodbye to clipboard restrictions and enjoy seamless copying and pasting, especially useful for exam platforms like Neo Colab. 📋
-4. **Bypass Toggle**: Instantly switch between restriction modes using customizable keyboard shortcuts. ⏯💡
+- 🔴 **Bypass Toggle**: Instantly switch between restriction modes using customizable keyboard shortcuts. ⏯
-5. **Screen Recording Spoofing**: Fool screen recording detection systems effortlessly. 👀🎭
+- 🔴 **Screen Recording Spoofing**: Fool screen recording detection systems effortlessly. 🎭
-6. **Fullscreen Bypass**: Overcome fullscreen restrictions for uninterrupted workflow. 🔲➡
+- 🔴 **Fullscreen Bypass**: Overcome fullscreen restrictions for uninterrupted workflow. 🔲
-7. **Alt+R Feature**: Press **Alt+R** to toggle between original restrictions and full features (requires reload). 🔄🆘
+- 🔴 **Alt+R Feature**: Press **Alt+R** to toggle between original restrictions and full features (requires reload). 🔄
    > **⚠️ Warning:** Use Alt+R carefully to avoid unintended toggling.

 ---